The best Amazon Prime Day gaming laptop deals

 Apple MacBook Pro |

-Okay, this is PC Gamer, and I'm recommending a Mac.
+Yes, this is still PC Gamer, and yes, I'm recommending a Mac.
 One that cannot really game.
-But if you want to do some of that there creative stuff, with $300 off, the six-core MacBook Pro and AMD 5300M GPU will see you right.View Deal
+But if you want to do some of that there creative stuff, with $300 off, the six-core MacBook Pro's CPU and AMD 5300M GPU will see you right.View Deal